Yuugen64/vimNotes/README.md

 - [f] If you type f and then a particular character, your cursor will find that character in the line.

 Learned about a standalone version of vim for Mac called Mac Vim.
+Also learned that you can indeed install vim on a pc, and so I chose to install it on my windows machine.